nocomplexity/codeaudit/docs/codeauditcommands.md

-  directoryscan        Reports potential security issues for all Python files found in a directory. filescan             Reports potential security issues for a single Python file. modulescan           Reports module information per file. checks               Generate an HTML report of all implemented codeaudit security checks. version              Prints the module version.
-Use [-v] [--v] [-version] or [--version].
+  directoryscan        Reports potential security issues for all Python files found in a directory. filescan             Reports potential security issues for a single Python file. modulescan           Reports module information per file. checks               Creates an HTML report of all implemented security checks. version              Prints the module version.
+Or use codeaudit [-v] [--v] [-version] or [--version].

 Use the Codeaudit documentation to check the security of Python programs and make your Python programs more secure!
 Check https://simplifysecurity.nocomplexity.com/